 Let’s grow some seeds! – Start the week off planting some seeds.
 When you plan fast-growing seeds in a container that has a lid.
 You can also pick up seed starter kits if you don’t have anything else you can use.

-Clay Nature Impressions – Buy some clay, because I don’t have time to make some right now, and sometime I just want to take the easy way.
+Clay Nature Impressions – Buy some clay, because I don’t have time to make some right now, and sometimes I just want to take the easy way.

 Find some pieces of nature that you like, a rock, a flower, a stick, whatever.
 And use them to create impressions of them by pressing them into the clay.
 Once the clay dries, paint your clay impressions.